alikhil/search-engine/README.md

 7. Enter your query and press `Search`.
 8. See the results.

 P.S.
 Indexing may take a while.
-Please, don't press `Rebuild Index` without any needs.
+Please, don't press `Rebuild Index` without no needs.

 ## Architecture Design